ianzapolsky/ianzapolsky.github.io/_posts/2014-03-31-strange-bug.markdown

 student).

-My first step in setting up my Unix environment, as it has become by default ever since I read this [cool article by Github engineer Zach Holman][dotfiles], was to copy my customized dotfiles (.bashrc, .vimrc, etc.) from my local machine to the remote machine so that I could quickly and easily achieve continuity between my setups.
-To do this I use [scp][scp], or secure copy, which is a program that uses the ssh protocol to copy files between hosts on a network. [ssh][ssh] is another program that allows you to connect and login to a remote machine over a network.
+My first step in setting up my Unix environment, as it has become by default ever since I read this [article by Zach Holman][dotfiles], was to copy my customized dotfiles (`.bashrc`, `.vimrc`, etc.) from my local machine to the remote machine so that I could quickly and easily achieve continuity between my setups.
+To do this I used [scp][scp], or secure copy, which is a program that uses the ssh protocol to copy files between hosts on a network.

 My scp command looked like this, using the "-r" option to recursively copy the entire directory called ".dotfiles":